omarrr5/omarrr5/README.md

 ### Hi there 👋

-I am Omar Tarek, an egyptian 🇪🇬 full stack developer based in Malaysia 🇲🇾.
+I am Omar Tarek, an Egyptian 🇪🇬 full stack developer based in Malaysia 🇲🇾.

 Currently focusing on developing mobile apps using React + JavaScript.
-And during my leisure time, I like to explore react.js for fun just for the sake to enhance and enrich my coding knowledge on hybrid web development technologies.
+During my leisure time, I like to explore react.js for fun just for the sake of enhancing and enriching my coding knowledge on hybrid web development technologies.

 Outside of work & programming, I like to play video games and explore cars.

 Skills
-Frontend: React, React Native, PHP, HTML5, CSS3, SASS, Java, C++, JavaScript
+Frontend: React, PHP, HTML5, CSS3, SASS, Java, C++, JavaScript

 Design: Adobe XD, Figma